kpessegbey/hello-world/README.md

 # hello-world
-I'm becoming an awesome data scientist with great analytical skills and I'm patient about this goal.
+I'm and New York University (NYU) trained and experienced M.A. bioethicist becoming an awesome data scientist with great analytical skills and I'm patient about this goal.